-As at December 31, 2021, the price risk is coming from CSOC's investment in CSOF and its other investments, as approximately 97% of CSOF's net assets were invested in these asset types and 73% of CSOC's net assets were invested in these asset types.
-If prices of these investments had increased or decreased by 5% with all other factors remaining constant, CSOF's net assets would have increased or decreased, by approximately \$504,125 (2020 - \$288,310); CSOC's net assets would have increased or decreased, by approximately \$135,127 (2020 - \$67,188).
+As at December 31, 2022, the price risk is coming from CSOC's investment in CSOF and its other investments, as approximately 76% of CSOF's net assets were invested in equity investments and 70% of CSOC's net assets were invested in equity instruments.
+If prices of these investments had increased or decreased by 5% with all other factors remaining constant, CSOF's net assets would have increased or decreased, by approximately \$368,835 (2021 - \$504,125); CSOC's net assets would have increased or decreased, by approximately \$115,698 (2021 - \$135,127).
 In practice, actual results could differ from this sensitivity analysis and the difference could be material.

-12. Contingency
+11. Contingency

 On August 18, 2021, the Company was notified of a potential lawsuit on a complaint related to the sale of BZ Holdings Inc., whereby the Company is named as a preferred shareholder.
 The Company has not been served by the plaintiffs with any official documentation regarding the anticipated lawsuit by mail or any other approved means.
-The case does appear on the California court's electronic docket so there is an accessible public record indicating that the anticipated lawsuit has been filed.
-The claim is at an early stage and management does not believe that the impact, if any, on the Company's financial statements can reasonably be estimated at this time.
+The case does appear on the California court's electronic docket so there is an accessible public record indicating that the lawsuit has been filed.
+Upon motions by the other defendants, on February 22, 2022, the court stayed the lawsuit on jurisdictional grounds.
+At this stage, management does not believe that the impact, if any, on the Company's financial statements can reasonably be estimated at this time.

-13. Approval of financial statements
+12. Approval of financial statements

-The financial statements were approved by the Board of Directors and authorized for issue on March 29, 2022.
+The financial statements were approved by the Board of Directors and authorized for issue on March 24, 2023.